joedougherty/sqlite3_concurrent_writes_test_suite/README.md

 I have increased confidence that my solution will work once put into a real workload scenario.
 These tests also give me an idea of when I might start seeing failures.
 In the unlikely scenario that 500+ processes wanted to write to this database at the same time, there would be a potential for data loss.

+### BONUS SECTION: Enabling / Testing WAL Mode ###

+After writing this, I learned the sqlite3 supports a WAL mode:

+Here are some reasons to give it a try, straight from the [sqlite3 documentation](https://www.sqlite.org/wal.html):

+    There are advantages and disadvantages to using WAL instead of a rollback journal.
+Advantages include:

+    * WAL is significantly faster in most scenarios.
+    * WAL provides more concurrency as readers do not block writers and a writer does not block readers.
+Reading and writing can proceed concurrently.
+    * Disk I/O operations tends to be more sequential using WAL.
+    * WAL uses many fewer fsync() operations and is thus less vulnerable to problems on systems where the fsync() system call is broken

+Enabling WAL mode is straightforward.
+I added an optional argument to `create_database`.
+The implementation now looks like:

+    def create_table(enable_wal_mode=False):
+        with sqlite3.connect(PATH_TO_DB) as conn:
+            c = conn.cursor()

+            c.execute("""DROP TABLE IF EXISTS messages;""")
+            conn.commit()

+            c.execute(
+                """
+                CREATE TABLE messages (
+                    ts DATE DEFAULT (datetime('now','localtime')),
+                    msg TEXT
+                );
+                """
+            )
+            conn.commit()

+            if enable_wal_mode:
+                c.execute("""pragma journal_mode=wal;""")
+                conn.commit()

+As I understand it, WAL mode mostly helps with concurrent _reads_.
+My testing showed I wasn't able to succesfully insert more rows in parallel using WAL mode than without.
+Still something to be cognizant of.

 ### Using the Code ###

 If you would like to run this locally, clone down the repo, install `pytest` in a virtualenv and run `pytest`.